brendt/stitcher.io/src/content/book/07-application-layer.md

 ## Structuring HTTP applications

-There's one very important point we need to discuss before moving on: how will a HTTP generally be structured?
+There's one very important point we need to discuss before moving on: how will an HTTP application generally be structured?
 Should we follow Laravel's conventions, or do we need to give it some more thought?

 Since I'm dedicating a section of this chapter to this question, you can probably guess the answer.
 Let's look at what Laravel would recommend you doing by default though.